 Iori placed a knuckle over his lips in thought, "What if this whole thing was just a glitch or something?
 Maybe Ken was in both places at some point, and for whatever reason the signals just didn't go away until now."

-The flight was painfully slow, seeming to take hours when in fact it only took about eight minutes.
+The flight was painfully slow, seeming to take hours when it only took about eight minutes.
 Miyako knew deep down that her perception of time was off because she was stressed, but that didn't make it any less irritating.
 What if...
-What if Takeru had been right about not splitting up though, and now something bad had happened?
+What if Takeru had been right about not splitting up and now something bad had happened?

 No, she wasn't going to think that way.
 She had to stay positive or else-

-"I'll message Yamato and Jyou."
-Her voice came out firmer than she'd expected as she pulled out her D-Terminal.
+"I'll message Yamato and Jyou!"
+Miyako's voice came out firmer than she'd expected as she pulled out her D-Terminal.
 She didn't have time for self criticism.
-She was the only one in the group managing to remain even remotely composed, so she needed to keep it together long enough to call for help.
+She was the only one in the group who was managing to remain somewhat composed, so she needed to keep it together long enough to call for help!

-The first thing Daisuke became aware of was the warm blanket lying softly over his body, followed shortly by the fluffy pillow under his head and the cozy mattress beneath his back.
-All he really wanted to do was go back to sleep, ignoring all of his boring responsibilities for the day.
-However, there was something preventing him from doing so.
+The first thing Daisuke became aware of was the warm blanket lying softly over his body, followed by the fluffy pillow under his head and the cozy mattress beneath his back.
+All he really wanted to do was go back to sleep and ignore everything else.
+However, there was something in the back of his mind which was preventing him from doing so.

-He had yet to open his eyes, but he didn't need to in order to notice the bright fluorescent lights filling whichever room he was in and making it hard to keep sleeping.
-He figured he should probably just look around and find out where he was, as the nagging feeling in the back of his mind wasn't going away.
-It was actually getting louder, telling him quite firmly that regardless of the comfort, this was not a place he wanted to be in.
-Though he really had to wonder how anywhere with a bed this soft could be all that bad.
+He had yet to open his eyes, but he didn't need to in order to notice the bright fluorescent lights filling the room he was in and making it hard to keep sleeping.
+He figured he should probably just look around and find out where he was since the nagging feeling just wasn't going away.
+It was only getting louder every second, telling him quite firmly that regardless of the comfort this was not a place he wanted to be in.
+He really had to wonder how anywhere with a bed this soft could be all that bad, though.

 He continued to lie there for a bit longer, but eventually he decided to play it safe for once and slowly opened his eyes.
-A few second later he decided that he was going to listen to his gut feelings from now on, no matter what.
+A few seconds later he decided that he was going to listen to his gut feelings from now on, no matter what.